Direct Payments

 Support from your relatives or friends

-If you have problems with your memory or making decisions you can still have a direct payment.
-You will need someone to take responsibility for your direct payment and this must be agreed with the council.
+If you have problems with your memory or making decisions you can still have a Direct Payment.
+You will need someone to take responsibility for your Direct Payment.
+This must be agreed with the council.
 This is called having a “suitable person” who can act on your behalf.
-They sign up to a direct payment and take on all of the responsibilities.
+They sign up to a Direct Payment and take on all of the responsibilities.

-The Council decides who is a “suitable person” if you are assessed as not having the mental capacity to make decisions about direct payments.
+The Council decides who is a “suitable person” to act on your behalf.
+This is decided, if you are assessed and do not have the mental capacity to make decisions about Direct Payments.

 Carers